 - Open the model in MeshLab

-- Go to Filters → Normals, Curvatures and Orientation → Transform: Move, Translate, Center
+- Go to Filters → Normals, Curvatures and Orientation → Transform: Move, Center, set Origin

-- Check Freeze Matrix and translate center of bbox to origin
+- Check Freeze Matrix and set the Transformation to Center on BBox

 - Click Apply.
 You may see the model disappear - this is OK.